danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 Note that the **event_category** parameter is particularly **important**:

 - When set to **function** all data contained in the POST request will be **ingested into native BigQuery storage** using [the analytics Cloud Function (`function-gcs-to-bq-.*`)](https://console.cloud.google.com/functions/list) we created when we deployed [the analytics module with Terraform]((https://github.com/improbable/online-services/tree/master/services/terraform)).
+More information about this later in [the third part of the Analytics Pipeline documentation](./3-bigquery-cloud-function.md).
 - When set to **anything else** all data contained in the POST request will **arrive in GCS**, but will **not by default be ingested into native BigQuery storage**.
 This data can however still be accessed with BigQuery by using GCS as an external data source.

 Note that **function** is a completely arbitrary string, but we have established [GCS notifications to trigger Pub/Sub notifications to the Pub/Sub Topic that feeds our analytics Cloud Function](../../services/terraform/module-analytics/pubsub.tf) whenever files are created on this particular GCS prefix.
 In this case these notifications invoke our analytics Cloud Function which ingests these files into native BigQuery storage.

-Over-time we can imagine developers extending this setup in new ways: perhaps crashdumps are written into **crashdump** (either via `v1/event` or `v1/file`) which will trigger a different Cloud Function with the appropriate logic to parse it and write relevant information into BigQuery, or **frames_per_second** will be used for high volume frames-per-second events that are subsequently aggregated with a Dataflow (Stream / Batch) script _before_ being written into BigQuery.
+Over-time we can imagine developers extending this setup in new ways: perhaps crashdumps are written into **crashdump** (either via `v1/event` or `v1/file` depending on size) which will trigger a different Cloud Function with the appropriate logic to parse it and write relevant information into BigQuery, or **frames_per_second** will be used for high volume frames-per-second events that are subsequently aggregated with a Dataflow (Stream / Batch) script _before_ being written into BigQuery.

 #### (2.1.2) - The JSON Event Schema